PlayLiveChess/playlivechess-loadbalancer/README.md

 # playlivechess-manager

-Django app to manage gameservers running on AWS ECS
+Django app (henceforth referred to as manager app) to manage gameservers running on AWS ECS.

 ## Functionality